 Things to See & Do

-There are some lovely walks directly from Sandford - down the hill and round a couple of ponds or into the field and climb the hill for a magnificent all-round view of St Andrews Bay, the Tay bridges and all the way up river towards Perth.
+WALKING & CYCLING - There are some lovely walks and cycle routes directly from Sandford - down the hill and round a couple of ponds or into the field and climb the hill for a magnificent all-round view of St Andrews Bay, the Tay bridges and all the way upriver towards Perth.
+Follow the path all the way up the Gauldry and back for a good 1.5 hour walk.

 It is possible to walk in to Wormit and Newport-on-Tay (around 4 miles).
 There are some lovely views of the river and the rail bridge.
-Once you get to Newport there are a couple of cafes for a well-deserved drink and some lunch /home baking!
+Once you get to Newport the village is well catered for with cafes for a well-deserved drink and some lunch /home baking!

 If you’d like to feel the sand between your toes then the beach at Tentsmuir is worth a visit as are the West Sands and East Sands at St Andrews. http://scotland.forestry.gov.uk/visit/tentsmuir